chipsalliance/firrtl-spec/spec.md

 A module port is specified by its direction, which may be input or output, a name, and the data type of the port.

 The following example declares a module with one input port, one output port, and one statement connecting the input port to the output port.
-See [@sec:connects] for details on the connect statement.
+See [@sec:connections] for details on the connect statement.

 ``` firrtl
 module MyModule :